XLILT/baidu_tieba_spider/README.md

 # baidu_tieba_spider
-spider of baidu tieba image
+pure python spider of baidu tieba image
+Useage:
+    modify the url address and run the python script